 Discovery Provides Update On 2022 ESG Initiatives Including Receipt of its Official ESR Distinction

-/EIN News/ -- TORONTO, Nov.
+TORONTO, Nov.
 11, 2022 (GLOBE NEWSWIRE) -- Discovery Silver Corp.
-(TSX-V: DSV, OTCQX: DSVSF) (“Discovery” or the “Company”) is pleased to provide an update on its various Environmental, Social and Governance (“ESG”) initiatives.
+DSVDSVSF ("Discovery" or the "Company") is pleased to provide an update on its various Environmental, Social and Governance ("ESG") initiatives.
 The Company is also proud to announce the receipt of its official ESR Distinction, which is issued by the Mexican Center for Philanthropy to organizations that have demonstrated they operate in a socially and environmentally responsible manner.

 Tony Makuch, Interim CEO, states: "The receipt of our ESR Distinction, Great Place to Work Certification and the significant progress we have made on other key milestones and voluntary initiatives is reflective of the excellent work by our team in Mexico and the commitment we have made to protecting the environment, providing a safe and inclusive workplace and having a positive influence on local communities and stakeholders.
 This proactive approach provides the Company with a very strong platform as we look ahead to the development of Cordero and its potential transformation into one of the biggest silver mines globally."